 Designed to give intensive emphasis to a specific area of technology.
 May be repeated with a change of content for a maximum of 6 hours credit.
-Prerequisites: Junior standing and/or departmental permission.
+Prerequisite: Junior standing and/or departmental permission.

-3013\ TECHNICAL REPORT WRITING, 3 hours credit
+3013 TECHNICAL COMMUNICATIONS, 3 hours credit

-Basic principles of organizing informal material into a clear, concise and accurate industrial report.
-Topics include letters, memos, minutes of meetings, trip reports, progress reports, proposals and technical reports.
+Principles of organizing information into clear and concise audience centered technical reports and presentations.
+Writing as a process, collaboration, and presentations are emphasized.
 Lecture 3 hours.
 Prerequisite: Junior standing or departmental permission.